raphael-susewind/india-religion-politics/ROADMAP.md

 For the first official release of this dataset, I aim to import and double-check all Uttar Pradesh data that was formerly hosted on my personal website.
 Specifically, these tasks are still open:

 * Add actual data from rolls in 2012 and 2013 and double check lastupdate for both
-* Add polling booth locality data for 2009, 2012 and 2014 into upgis
 * Add MODIS 500m rural/urban classification for booth localities to upgis
+* Add candidate name, party and likely religion for 2007, 2012 and 2014 in separate candidate tables
 * Add psname2partname mapping for 2014 into upid
 * Add PC IDs and names to upid
 * Add frontpage stuff from rolls in 2014 (which might be slightly different from 2011-13) into upid